PH-G7/WeatherBot/README.md

 # Explanation

-When the bot has started, it will start listening to chat messages in the channel listed in the settings.txt file.
+When the bot has started, it will listen to chat messages in the channel listed in the settings.txt file.
 Whenever a user types `!wx <city>` or one of the other commands in chat, the bot will respond with precise weather information in that city.
 If the user doesn't provide a city, the home city set in settings.txt will be used.

 ---